conrizzo/AstroWebsite/src/content/blog/is-string-a-palindrome-in-javascript.md

 this is an interesting thing to solve.
 This isn't optimized as it was written in 5-10 minutes or so.
 I added in the input field for this page later, only talking about the function itself.

+Update - added in the toLowerCase so an input like "Racecar" is still True and it doesn't match the exact case, just the letters.

 <input type="text" id="word" />
 <button onclick="checkPalindrome()">Check Palindrome</button>
     <p id="result"></p>